The current price of Praseodymium is $102.40 per kg.

-China has a 40-year headstart, and while the dependence on them for the raw mined supply of rare earths is expected to fall to 45% from 50–60% today, China’s dominance of the refining stage will remain very robust for many years to come.
+China has a 40-year headstart, and while the dependence on them for the raw mined supply of rare earths is expected to fall to 45% from 50–60% today, China’s dominance of the refining stage will remain very robust for many years.

-The price outlook is bullish, with an ever-increasing demand for praseodymium from multiple industries for the next 20 years and a limited supply for the foreseeable future.
-Whatever China does regarding export quotas or domestic supply restrictions can cause significant price spikes.
+After a 3-digit price hike in 2021 (+161%), praseodymium saw a 50% reduction in value over the past two years.
+However, the future looks bright, with an ever-increasing demand for praseodymium from multiple industries for the next 20 years and a limited supply for the foreseeable future.

 How to Buy Praseodymium

 Hobbyists interested in purchasing praseodymium may easily find it on sites like Amazon, Alibaba, and eBay.
 However, these sources offer no assurance of purity or liquidity for the buyer other than what another hobbyist is willing to pay.

 For higher quality standards and greater certainty when buying this valuable rare earth metal, corporate buyers such as Samsung, Ford, Tesla, and Panasonic purchase through reputable metals dealers who serve as a bridge between high-tech industries seeking raw materials and the producers supplying them.
 Those that want to benefit from potential future price increases by owning some praseodymium can do so with us, knowing that they’re buying from the only licensed global industry supplier offering investors private access to this exciting asset class.